Thanks of Congress: American Civil War

 During the American Civil War, the Thanks of Congress were joint resolutions of Congress which were published in the Statutes at Large to honor officers from late 1861 through May 1866 for significant victories or impressive actions.
 A total of thirty officers were named in these acts during the war, fifteen in the Union Army and fifteen in the Union Navy.
 Two naval officers were immediately promoted after receiving the award, John L. Worden of USS Monitor and William B. Cushing.
 Because the Thanks of Congress was only awarded to officers, the Medal of Honor was created at this time to honor soldiers in the Army, and over 1,500 men received the medal by the end of the war.
 Only one officer, General Ulysses S. Grant, received both the Thanks of Congress and a Congressional Gold Medal during the Civil War.

 The first citation during the American Civil War recognized "the gallant and patriotic services of the late Brig.
 Gen. Nathaniel Lyon, and the officers and soldiers under his command at the Battle of Wilson's Creek, 10 Aug.
 1861."
 Admiral David Dixon Porter was honored the most, on four occasions.

 Civil War recipients

 Others

-Later honorees included Admiral of the Navy George Dewey (1898) and Captain Arthur Rostron, for his captaining of the SS Kroonland (1914).
+Later honorees included Admiral of the Navy George Dewey (1898) and Captain Arthur Rostron, for his captaining of the RMS Carpathia (1912).
 In 1914, the Thanks of Congress were given to three Latin American diplomats: Domício da Gama, Rómulo Sebastián Naón, and Eduardo Suárez Mujica, for their work at the Niagara Falls peace conference which helped avert a war with Mexico.
 In 1915, they were extended to members of the Isthmian Canal Commission.
 In 1919 Congress thanked General of the Armies John J. Pershing at a special joint session.
 In August 1962 Congress thanked General of the Army Douglas MacArthur at a special joint session.